 It is also a source of revenue generation.
 Local artists make money with the inclusion of folklore in their crafts.
 It constituted 1.98% of Ghana’s Gross Domestic Product.

 Urbanisation and migration are gradually causing the death of Ghana’s folklore.
 For instance, many school-going children in our urban cities can’t speak their mother tongue well and have no idea of traditional cultural practices aside from the watered-down versions in their textbooks.

 Other persons through exploitation make money at the expense of the owners of Ghanaian folklore.
 An example is a use of the Kente Cloth in the Black Panther Movie and the alleged sale of Ahenema slippers by an Italian Brand for over USD 1000.00

 Who protects folklore?

 To protect our folklore, the National Folklore Board (NFB) was constituted.
 The National Folklore Board(NFB) is an agency under the Ministry of Tourism, Arts and Culture that is mandated by law to exercise the ownership rights to folklore on behalf of the President for the people of Ghana under Copyright Act, 2005 (Act 690).

 The core mandate of the NFB is to promote and protect the folklore of Ghana.
-The agency does this through programmes like the celebrating of the World Folklore Day, establishing folklore clubs across the country, promoting culture tourism, organising National Traditional Game competitions, and running of public campaigns to educate people of Folklore.
+The agency does this through programmes like celebrating World Folklore Day, establishing folklore clubs across the country, promoting cultural tourism, organising National Traditional Game competitions, and running public campaigns to educate people about Folklore.

-What is authorised and unauthorised use of folklore?
+What is the authorised and unauthorised use of folklore?